- No spandex, leggings, yoga pants or other tight

 rule 20: s never follows x.

-rule 25: ck is used after a single vowel that says its short sound.
+rule 25: ck may be used only after a single vowel that says its short sound.

 sick